PortSwigger/BChecks/other/README.md

-# BCheck's for other use cases
+# BChecks for other use cases